Murder Victim Able To Name His Attacker Minutes Before Dying, Reports Say

-There they found a man in the hallway who was stabbed several times, according to the report.
+There they found a man in the hallway who was stabbed multiple times, according to the report.
 He was pronounced dead at the scene.
 The victim was identified as Stewart Wayne Mousseaux Jr., 37, according to KELO.

 A 47-year-old woman was also stabbed several times and taken to the hospital for treatment.

 Witnesses said the suspect knew the victims and they were drinking the day before.
-But police are still working to find out what led to the alleged attack, according to KELO.

 Dubray was charged with first-degree murder, second-degree murder and several counts of aggravated assault.